patricklam/plam.new-webpage/content/post/20250625-trip-report-estonia.md

 # Tallinn to Tartu, May 4

 Pretty chill day.
 The train takes two hours.
-Breakfast (shakshouka) at NOP Cafe, then the tram to the train station, then cheburek at Samsa at the train station, then train and a walk from the train station to Hotell Dorpat.
-The train station is not in the centre.
-Despite Karoliine having told me that nothing is really far in Tartu, it's still a half-hour walk.
-Saw some birds and got to the hotel, which was pretty standard, but had a non-stellar view of the bus station.
+Breakfast at NOP Cafe  (shakshouka), then the tram to the train station, then cheburek at Samsa at the train station, then train and a walk from the train station to Hotell Dorpat.
+The Tartu train station is not in the centre.
+Despite Karoliine having told me that nothing is really far in Tartu, it's still a half-hour walk from the train station to the hotel.
+Saw some birds along the way and got to the hotel, which was pretty standard, but had a non-stellar view, of the bus station.
 The bus is much more central for the hotel than the train!

 # Tartu visit, May 5 &ndash; 9